fniessink/next-action/README.in.md

 (no findings hence no output)
 ```

+Run Bandit in the Docker container with `docker-compose up bandit`.

 Vulture should find no dead code:

 ```console
 $ vulture next_action .vulture-whitelist.py
 (no findings hence no output)
 ```

+Run Vulture in the Docker container with `docker-compose up vulture`.

 And Pyroma should score 10 out of 10: